Genealogy in Ain (01): help, resources, and useful archives

-Genealogy Cheat Sheet - Links to archives, civil status, registers, old postcards, books about the department, and more
+Genealogy cheat sheet - Links to archives, vital records, registers, old postcards, books about the department, and more

 ©️Wikimedia - Benoît Prieur

 The Ain department is located in the Auvergne-Rhône-Alpes region in the east of France.
-It was created during the French Revolution, in August 1793, from several provinces of the Ancien Régime - Bresse, Bugey, Valromey, and the Pays de Gex.
+It was created during the French Revolution, in August 1793, from several provinces of the Ancien Régime - the Bresse, the Bugey, the Valromey, and the country of Gex.

-The Ain department is now bordered by the departments of Jura, the Haute-Savoie, the Savoie, the Isère, the Rhône and the Saône-et-Loire.
+The Ain department is now bordering the departments of the Jura, the Haute-Savoie, the Savoie, the Isère, the Rhône and the Saône-et-Loire.

-📍 Good to know: Family names in the Ain department are often characteristic of the region.
-For example: Bressan family names often end with "-et" or "-at", while family names from Bugey often end with "-az" or "-ex".
+🗺️ Good to know: surnames in the Ain department are often characteristic of the region.
+For example: Bresse surnames often end with "-et" or "-at", while Bugey surnames often end with "-az" or "-ex".

 📞 04 74 32 12 80